Montrose, Angus: Legacy

 The town gives its name to the neighbourhood of Montrose in Houston, United States.

+Walter Scott's A Legend of Montrose is based during the Earl of Montrose's 1644-5 military campaign in Scotland.
+Montrose, Colorado, United States takes its name from this book.

 In J.K.
 Rowling's Harry Potter universe, there is a professional Quidditch team from the township of Montrose; The Montrose Magpies.

 Two Royal Navy ships have been named HMS Montrose after the Duke of Montrose.